2017 A to Z: Letter C…

 Yes “Pantsuits” were in style when I was in high school, and so glad they aren’t anymore!
 The car I left behind in Georgia, my 1967 fastback Mustang!

 Cars: My first car was a 1965 pale yellow Mustang… I had just turned 16!
-My father had looked for months for the “perfect” car, but seemed more like years to me.
-He finally cam
+My father had looked for months for the “perfect” car but seemed more like years to me.
+He finally came home with my car one afternoon, and I couldn’t get out the door fast enough to see!

 It was an automatic with the gears on the floor, making it appear to be a manual shift – I thought that was the coolest!
 It was my grandfather McKinley who actually bought it for me – a whopping $500 he paid!
 I wish I could remember more, like how many miles did it have on it, where or who did he buy it from, but all I was thinking about was… just driving it!
 He let me drive it around the block… and it was tempting to go further, but I didn’t dare!